 This is what we did, and it allowed to have the lake almost to ourselves for a brief period of time.

-The first wave of people arrives around 10:45 with the fastest hikers — giving us at least 30 minutes almost alone at the lake.
+The first small groups of people arrived around 10:45 which were the fastest hikers — giving us 45 minutes almost alone at the lake.
 We only had to share it with another pair of hikers.

 People had music blasting on portable speakers.
 People were screaming and jumping into the lake.